LauraHaq/Election_Analysis/README.md

     - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
     - Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.
 - The winner of the election was:
-    - Diana DeGette, who received 23.0% of the the vote and 85,213 number of votes.
+    - Diana DeGette, who received 23.0% of the vote and 85,213 number of votes.
  As shown snapshot of following image of my Visual Studio Code terminal of script.

 ![Screenshot 2021-07-16 115905](https://user-images.githubusercontent.com/86267773/125996215-e7110307-d139-456d-8205-daeb5797d55a.png)

 ## Overview of Election Audit
 The election commission requested new information to be added to the project using the same data file.
 The previous script that was created to pull data about candidates was used again to pull data about each county with new variables using same code patterns.
-The following was the addtional information needed:
+The following was the additional information needed:
 - The voter turnout for each county
 - The percentage of votes from each county out of the total count
 - The county with the highest turnout

 ## Audit Election Results
-The Python script using Visual Studio Code was succesful in reading the same elections results to add addtional findings to the initial anaylsis above:
+The Python script using Visual Studio Code was successful in reading the same elections results to add additional findings to the initial analysis above:
 - Vote turnout
     - Jefferson had 10.5% of the total vote turnout with 38,855 votes.
     - Denver had 82.8% of the total vote turnout with 306,055 votes.